 Dredging near riffle crests (the transition between pools and riffles) also can pose special problems for channel stability.
 If dredging causes riffle crests to erode, spawning sites may be destabilized, and upstream pools may become shallower.
 Disturbance of riffle crests also can destabilize the reach immediately downstream.
-Riffle crests are commonly flat, so any imposed topography would tend to deflect the flow to one side of the channel downstream, promoting bank erosion, and scour and fill of the bed (Figure 2).
-Dredge tailings placed in different locations from year to year would exacerbate these impacts.
+Riffle crests are commonly flat, so any tend to deflect the flow to one side of the channel downstream, promoting bank erosion, and scour and fill of the bed (Figure 2).
+Dredge tailings placed in to year would exacerbate these impacts.